FedeAi/school_of_ai_KaggleTeam_GS-Salt-Identification-Challenge/README.md

 For this reason these are the steps we must take:
 <ol>
   <li> Become a member of <a href="https://www.kaggle.com/c/tgs-salt-identification-challenge/team">school_of_AI</a> Kaggle's team </li>
-  <li>try to optimize the hyperparameters of the U-net network.
+  <li> Try to optimize the hyperparameters of the U-net network.
 Share your scores and your tips/hyperparameters on the slack channel or on the school_of_AI Kaggle's team (share your kernels) </li>
+  <li> Once we reach good scores we can create other networks other than U-NET </li>
 </ol>

-The first step we need to take is to try to optimize the hyperparameters of the network.
-Then we can try to create other topologies.
+****